-Modern Slavery Act Statement 2020
+Modern Slavery Act Statement

 Introduction

-Ark Syndicate Management Limited (“Ark”) is committed to combating all forms of slavery, human trafficking and forced labour.
-The Ark Board and senior management believe that, because of the nature of Ark’s business and the related supply chains, the risk of the company becoming involved in the support or encouragement of slavery, human trafficking or forced labour is minimal.
+ASML is committed to combating all forms of slavery, human trafficking and forced labour.
+The ASML Board and senior management believe that, because of the nature of ASML’s business and the related supply chains, the risk of the company becoming involved in the support or encouragement of such practices is minimal.

-Ark’s human resources, outsourcing and compliance policies and procedures are designed to ensure that the company is supportive of its employees and contractual staff at all times.
+ASML’s human resources, outsourcing and compliance policies and procedures are designed to ensure that the company is supportive of its employees and contractual staff at all times.
 The company’s suppliers and business partners are expected to operate to a similar level of high ethical and business standards.

 Organisational Structure